 The role of BPA in infertility is disconcerting.
 Researchers at the University of Buea, Cameroon have uncovered some particularly disturbing connections between BPA and infertility in a recent and thorough report.
 The report unveiled the following shocking truths:

-• BPA is not only common in most food packaging, it is also an environmental contaminant, making it nearly impossible to avoid.
+- BPA is not only common in most food packaging, but it is also an environmental contaminant, making it nearly impossible to avoid.

-• BPA induces oxidative stress in the testis and epididymis, which suggests antioxidant supplementation could help offset some of BPA-induced side effects.
+- BPA induces oxidative stress in the testis and epididymis, which suggests antioxidant supplementation could help offset some of the BPA-induced side effects.

 Women experience similar results as well.
 A 2013 report from Jilin Medical College (China) said, “Long-term exposure of female mammalians to BPA can lead to endocrine disorders, followed by the morphological and functional changes in ovary, uterus, vagina, and oviducts,” which have been connected to fertility concerns.